-It is important for supervisors to incorporate some direct student observations into the externship plan.
-Direct observation may feel somewhat awkward but will offer highly valuable opportunities to assess the student's clinical competence firsthand.
+While it may feel somewhat uncomfortable at times, it is important for supervisors to incorporate some direct student observations into the externship plan.
+Direct observation may initially feel awkward but will offer highly valuable opportunities to assess the student's clinical competence firsthand.
 Supervisors may schedule specific time slots in clinic for these sessions with the student.
 Some third-party payers, like Medicare Part B, for example, require direct observation and active participation of the supervisor during all patient care.
-See Appendix H for further information.
+See Appendix J for further information.